elegant-scipy/elegant-scipy/markdown/preface.markdown

 Elegant code achieves much in a few lines, through abstraction and functions, *not* through just packing in a bunch of nested function calls!
 Elegant code is often efficient, not only in number of keystrokes but also in time and memory.
 Elegant code should be clear and easy to understand.
-It may take a minute to grok, but it should provide a crisp moment of understanding.
+It may take only a minute to grok and yet provides a crisp moment of understanding.
-This can be done through clear variable and function names, and carefully crafted comments, explaining not what is being done (the code does this), but *why* it is being done.
+This can be done through clear variable, function names, and carefully crafted comments that explain, not merely describe, the code.

-Writing this simple, efficient, clear code requires significant creativity.
+Writing simple, efficient, clear code requires significant creativity.
-In the New York Times, software engineer J. Bradford Hipps [recently argued](http://www.nytimes.com/2016/05/22/opinion/sunday/to-write-software-read-novels.html) that "to write better code, [one should] read Virginia Woolf."
+In the *New York Times*, software engineer J. Bradford Hipps [argued](http://www.nytimes.com/2016/05/22/opinion/sunday/to-write-software-read-novels.html) that "to write better code, [one should] read Virginia Woolf."
-You might use a particularly efficient data structure in a new, unexpected context.
+You might use a particularly efficient data structure in a new, unexpected context. **THE ARTICLE ITSELF DOES NOT MENTION VIRGINIA WOOLF AT ALL; BETTER TO QUOTE DIRECTLY FROM THE ARTICLE, FOLLOWED BY A BRIEF ANALYSIS**

 In many cases elegant code intrigues us because it does something clever, approaching a problem in a new way, or just in a way that in retrospect is obvious in its simplicity.
 It is the culmination of these elements of elegant code that make your code "beautiful", a pleasure to write, read and to use.
-This is elegant code.
+This is elegant code. **AWKWARD AND UNNECESSARILY LONG PARAGRAPH.
+WHAT EXACTLY IS ELEGANT CODE?**

-Now that we’ve dealt with the elegant part of the title, let’s bring back the SciPy.
+What, then, is "SciPy", and how could it be made elegant?

 SciPy is a library, an ecosystem, and a community.
-Part of what makes these great is that they have excellent online documentation and tutorials (see, e.g., https://docs.scipy.org and http://www.scipy-lectures.org/), rendering Just Another Reference book pointless; instead, Elegant SciPy wants to present the best code built using these libraries.
+Part of what makes SciPy great is that it has excellent online documentation and tutorials (see, e.g., https://docs.scipy.org and http://www.scipy-lectures.org/), rendering Just Another Reference book pointless.
+Instead, *Elegant SciPy* presents the best code built on SciPy.

-The code we have chosen highlights clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
+The codes we have chosen highlight clever, elegant uses of NumPy, SciPy, and related libraries.
-The beginning reader will learn to apply these libraries to real world problems using beautiful code.
+Through *Elegant SciPy*, the novice reader will learn to apply these libraries to real world problems using beautiful codes.
+Beautiful codes that analyze real, scientific data.
-And we use real scientific data to motivate our examples.

-When we started writing Elegant SciPy, we put out a call to the community, asking Pythonistas to nominate the most elegant code they have seen.
+When we started writing *Elegant SciPy*, we put out a call to the **WHICH?** community, asking Pythonistas to nominate the most elegant code they have seen.
 Like SciPy itself, we wanted Elegant SciPy to be driven by the community.
-The code herein is the best code the community has offered up for your pleasure.
+The codes herein are the best codes the community has offered up for your pleasure.

 ## Who is this book for?

-Elegant SciPy is intended to inspire you to take your Python to the next level.
+*Elegant SciPy* aims to inspire you to take your Python **ability? skills?** to the next level.
-You will learn SciPy by example, from the very best code.
+You will learn SciPy by example, from the very best codes.

-We have pitched this book towards people who have a decent beginner grounding in Python, and are now looking to do some more serious programming for their research.
+We wrote the book for those who have some exposure to Python and are interested in serious programming for scientific research.
-If you are not yet familiar with Python basics, work through a beginner tutorial before tackling this book.
+If you are not yet familiar with the basics of Python, work through a tutorial before tackling this book.
-There are some great resources to get to get you started with Python, such as Software Carpentry (http://software-carpentry.org/).
+There are great resources to introduce you to Python, such as Software Carpentry (http://software-carpentry.org/).

-We expect that you will be familiar with the Python programming language.
-You have seen Python, and know about variables, functions, loops, and maybe a bit of NumPy.
-Perhaps you've even honed your Python skills with some more advanced material, such as Fluent Python (http://shop.oreilly.com/product/0636920032519.do).
+We expect that you are familiar with the Python programming language.
+You know about variables, functions, loops and, perhaps, a bit of NumPy.
+Perhaps you've even honed your Python skills with more advanced material, such as *Fluent Python* (http://shop.oreilly.com/product/0636920032519.do).

-But you don't know whether the "SciPy stack" is a library or a menu item from International House of Pancakes, and you aren't sure about best practices.
+But perhaps you don't know if the "SciPy stack" is a library or a menu item from International House of Pancakes.
-Perhaps you are a scientist who has read some Python tutorials online, and have downloaded some analysis scripts from another lab or a previous member of their own lab, and have fiddled with them.
+Perhaps you aren't sure about best practices.
+Perhaps you are a scientist in possession of an analysis script written by someone else, poking at it with the guidance of online Python tutorials.
-And you might think that you are more or less alone when you learn to code SciPy.
+And, perhaps, you might think that you are alone as you attempt to learn SciPy.

 You are not.

 As we progress, we will teach you how to use the internet as your reference.
-And we will point you to the mailing lists, repositories, and conferences where you will meet like-minded scientists who are a little farther in their journey than you.
+We will point you to the mailing lists, repositories, and conferences where you will meet like-minded scientists who are a little further in their journey than you.

-This is a book that you will read once, but may return to for inspiration (and maybe to admire some elegant code snippets!).
+Read the book, and return to it for inspiration.
+(Return to it again, perhaps, to admire some elegant code snippets?)

 ## Why SciPy?

 The NumPy and SciPy libraries make up the core of the Scientific Python ecosystem.
 The SciPy software library implements a set of functions for processing scientific data, such as statistics, signal processing, image processing, and function optimization.
-SciPy is built on top of the Python numerical array computation library NumPy.
+SciPy is built on top of NumPy, the Python numerical array computation library.
 Building on NumPy and SciPy, an entire ecosystem of apps and libraries has grown dramatically over the past few years, spanning disciplines as broad as astronomy, biology, meteorology and climate science, and materials science.

 This growth shows no sign of abating.
-For example, the Software Carpentry organization (http://software-carpentry.org/), which teaches Python to scientists, currently cannot keep up with demand, and is running "teacher training" every quarter, with a long waitlist.
+For example, the Software Carpentry organization (http://software-carpentry.org/), which teaches Python to scientists, currently cannot keep up with demand and is running "teacher training" every quarter —  with a long waitlist.

-In short, SciPy and related libraries will be driving much of scientific data analysis for years to come.
+SciPy and related libraries will be driving much of scientific data analysis for years to come.

 ### What is the SciPy Ecosystem?